kilroy-code/hidden-tab-simulator/README.md

 ## Exports

-### async simulateVisibility(state, delayInMilliseconds) => promise resolving to whether state is 'visible'.
+### async simulateVisibility(state) => promise resolving to whether state is 'visible'.

 Makes the browser's `document` (or this package's `hidableDocument` object) behave as if the tab had been hidden or visible, depending on state (which must be either the string 'hidden' or 'visible').

-The function does not resolve until `delayInMilliseconds` has passed.
-The default value is the amount of time that [Croquet](https://croquet.io/) might take before it responds to a revealed tab (currently 2 seconds).
+A promise is used because the browser may take a moment to respond.
+Waiting a tick ensures that this has happened.

 ### hidableDocument